How-To Guides | Spa Cover Care - Clean, Maintain & Protect your Cover

 Grit from shoes or bare feet can also mar the vinyl covering, causing premature failure.
 Avoid placing sharp objects on the cover, which can puncture the core liner, permitting water absorption by the foam core.
 Animal claw scratches or chewing can have the same result, so try to keep pets away.

 Avoid placing glass or other objects on the cover, which can create excessive heat from the magnified effects of sunlight.
-This heat can actually cause the foam core to melt, and is not covered by the warranty.
+This heat can actually cause the foam core to melt which is not covered by the warranty.

 Sheathing the insulating core in clear plastic prevents water from being absorbed into the insulation.
 Condensation and rainwater seepage between the outer vinyl skin and the clear liner of the foam core is normal.
 All spa covers should have weep holes in their undersides to allow this water to drain out.